chi-n-nguyen/any-mcp/README.md

 - Multi-LLM support for Claude and Gemini with unified interface
 - Natural language processing for any MCP without API knowledge
 - RESTful Web API with comprehensive endpoints for remote management
-- Notion workspace integration with task tracking and database queries
+- Works seamlessly with the official Notion MCP (via NPX) for workspace operations
 - Production-ready configuration management and health monitoring
 - LLMGine-compatible deployment with secure environment handling